Storyblocks/design-system/components/button.md

   - • Use established button colors appropriately.
 For example, stick to using a yellow button for the Sign-up action.

 ### Content guidelines
-  - <i class="material-icons">done</i> Use sentence case for button labels.
+  - • Use sentence case for button labels.
-  - <i class="material-icons">done</i> Button labels should be descriptive and predictable.
+  - • Button labels should be descriptive and predictable.
 Also, make the first word of the button's label a verb.
 Examples: View all videos, Load more videos, Download videos
-  - <i class="material-icons">close</i> Do not use labels that don't provide any context.
+  - • Do not use labels that don't provide any context.
 Examples: Videos, Load more, Download

 ### Code
 Code implementation goes here